This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Canada's attorney general (through the director of public prosecutions) prosecutes breaches of the criminal provisions of the Act in the criminal courts.
 Prosecutions are initiated on the recommendation of the commissioner, pursuant to an investigation conducted by the Bureau.

-The commissioner has entered into cooperation agreements with the United States (1995), Mexico (2001), the European Commission (1999), and Australia and New Zealand (2000), among others.
+The commissioner has entered into cooperation agreements with the United States (1995), Mexico (2001), the European Commission (1999), Australia and New Zealand (2000), and Brazil (2008) among others.
 These agreements provide for coordination and cooperation among agencies, notification of certain enforcement activities, avoidance of conflicts and regular meetings.
 Canada has also entered into mutual legal assistance treaties (MLATs) with various countries, which allow Canadian and foreign officials to use their respective local investigative powers on behalf of the other jurisdiction in respect of antitrust and other criminal matters.
 The Act also provides for a regime for international cooperation in the administration of civil competition law and criminal competition matters not subject to MLATs, allowing the gathering of evidence for and from foreign jurisdictions in a manner that mirrors existing arrangements in MLATs.

 Consequences of anti-competitive acts